 Cesarean Is Quick

 Whether you have a scheduled cesarean or an emergency C-section, the time until you meet your baby is very quick.
 Things get moving faster.
 There’s a reason they call it an emergency – it is not for fun.
 The time taken from incision to delivery is usually about five minutes and in case of scheduled C-section, it might take a little longer.
 But, things are still quick.
-The time is not inclusive of taking anesthesia and delivering placenta etc, however, the time taken to see your baby
+The time is not inclusive of taking anesthesia and delivering placenta etc, however, the time taken to see your baby is very quick.
+An emergency C-section happens due to many reasons – labor not progressing and fetal distress.

 You Might Still Have A Forceps Delivery In A Cesarean